Axia-Tech/AXIA-wiki/docs/learn/learn-architecture.md

 AXIASolar provides many ways to secure a slot for a parachain slot for a particular length of time.
 Parathreads are part of a pool that shares slots and must-win auctions for individual blocks.
 Parathreads and parachains have the same API; their difference is economic.
-Parachains will have to reserve DOT for the duration of their slot lease; parathreads will pay on a per-block basis.
+Parachains will have to reserve SOLAR for the duration of their slot lease; parathreads will pay on a per-block basis.
 Parathreads can become parachains, and vice-versa.

 ### [Shared Security](learn-security.md)